 An example of an advertising analogy and metaphor (source of image)

-Common examples are food, nature, marriage, art, and music.
+Common examples here include food, nature, marriage, art, history, celebrities and music.
 By painting these mental pictures, you are better able to connect with your audiences and to allow them to better understand more abstract concepts.

 The language of love is especially steeped in metaphors and analogies.